josecw/note-app/README.md

 ```

 ### Run as Docker
 The app is built with container in mind.
-There are 2 options on how to run the app.
 To build and run the app, simpliy run command below from root directory:
 ```
 docker-compose up --build -d